Brown, Tatum carry Celtics past Cavs for 5th straight win

 TIP-INS

 Cavaliers: Guard Dante Exum, acquired with two second round-picks from Utah for guard Jordan Clarkson, made his debut with Cleveland.
-He wore No. 1 and scored nine points in 15 minutes. … Sexton has scored at least 20 points in five of the last seven games. … Cleveland came in averaging 111.9 points per game in its last seven.
+He wore No. 1 and scored nine points in 15 minutes.
+“Obviously trying to learn a new system in two days is tough,” he said. … Sexton has scored at least 20 points in five of the last seven games. … Cleveland came in averaging 111.9 points per game in its last seven.

 STRONG START